Idksouls/TCP1101_Assignment/README.md

 # Alien vs. Zombie

 Welcome to Alien VS Zombie!
 You're about to enter into an outer-space arena where you as an Alien will be put into war against your greatest enemy, the Zombie.
 So, what are you waiting for?
-Gear up and prepare for the greatest battle!
+Gear up and prepare for the most epic battle!

 You may add one signature screenshot of your program here or above the title.
 Check out [this tutorial](https://www.digitalocean.com/community/tutorials/markdown-markdown-images) to learn how to do it.